 If voters and nonvoters have the same propensities to cast ballots for particular candidates or parties, then turnout levels should not affect who wins elections.
 This strict condition, however, is unlikely to be met in practice, meaning that variation in turnout will likely result in potentially meaningful changes in electoral outcomes.
-Exactly how voters and nonvoters differ becomes the crucial question (e.g., Highton and Wolfinger 2001; Wolfinger and Rosenstone 1980), because the nature of these differences will define the political implications of turnout.
+Exactly how voters and nonvoters differ becomes the crucial question (e.g., Highton and Wolfinger 2001; Wolfinger and Rosenstone 1980), since the nature of these differences will define the political implications of turnout.

-We outline the theory behind two well-established hypotheses regarding the effect of turnout on electoral outcomes, one previously proposed but untested hypothesis, and one original hypothesis derived from extant theory.
-Although our goal here is not to introduce a new, overarching theory of turnout effects from which each hypothesis can be derived, it is theoretically plausible for all four hypotheses to work in consort, instead of in competition.
+Below, we outline the theory behind two well-established hypotheses regarding the effect of turnout on electoral outcomes, one previously proposed but untested hypothesis, and one original hypothesis derived from extant theory.
+While our goal here is not to introduce a new, overarching theory of turnout effects from which each of these hypotheses can be derived, it is theoretically plausible for all four of the hypotheses to work in consort, instead of in competition.
 This prospect suggests that the effects of turnout may be more multifaceted than previous scholarship has surmised.